Rankin (photographer): Campaigns

+In 2024 he photographed King Charles III for the cover of The Big Issue to highlight the Coronation Food Project.

 Studio

 In 2009 Rankin developed Annroy, a contemporary building in Kentish Town (51.5492°N 0.1478°W).
 It was designed by Trevor Horne Architects and incorporates Rankin's photographic studio and gallery.
 The name is a portmanteau of his parents' given names.

 Personal life

 Rankin was married to actress Kate Hardie from 1995 to 1998.
-Since 2009 he has been married to model and yoga teacher Tuuli Shipster.
+Since 2009, he has been married to model and yoga teacher Tuuli Shipster.
+Rankin has 6 dogs who live with him and his wife.

-He is a supporter of Battersea Dogs & Cats Home, where his wife volunteers and has donated a series of photographs to the charity.
+He is a supporter of Battersea Dogs & Cats Home, where his wife volunteers, and has donated a series of photographs to the charity.